chrisavila21/myProject/README.md

 II.
 File list
 ----------
-Design.cpp -                 Class that declares and defines functions for how the game will work Hangman.main.cpp -           main.cpp file - runs game Player.cpp -                 Holds implementation for class called player as well as related functions Player.h -                   Holds declaration for class called player as well as related functions PlayerLinkedList.cpp -       Holds implementation for Linked list of Player objects as well as functions PlayerLinkedList.h -         Holds declaration for Linked list of Player objects as well as functions README.txt -                 This file
+BigWordFile.txt \            Large text file that holds various words for hangman \
+Design.cpp \                 Class that declares and defines functions for how the game will work \
+Hangman.main.cpp \           main.cpp file - runs game \
+Player.cpp \                 Holds implementation for class called player as well as related functions\
+Player.h \                   Holds declaration for class called player as well as related functions\
+PlayerLinkedList.cpp \       Holds implementation for Linked list of Player objects as well as functions\
+PlayerLinkedList.h \         Holds declaration for Linked list of Player objects as well as functions\
+README.txt \                 This file\
-Words.txt -                  Holds hangman words
+Words.txt                    Holds hangman words

 III.
 Design
 ----------